Diego García Miravete: Cóndores UNAM

 After his playing career, García Miravete worked two years for Cuauhtémoc Moctezuma Brewery before he was asked by his former coach, Manuel Neri Fernández, to return to the Cóndores UNAM in an assistant coaching role in 1973.
 He was promoted from defensive line coach to the head coaching position in 1976 after Neri Fernández accepted a job at the Universidad Autónoma Metropolitana (UAM).
 García Miravete was prepared to resign and follow Neri Fernández to UAM, but was asked by his players to stay and lead the team.

 As head coach, he revamped the coaching staff, implemented new schemes, updated the logo and uniforms, and instituted team rules to begin building a distinct culture.
 In his coaching debut, García Miravete guided the Cóndores to a surprise 24–24 tie with the defending national champion Pieles Rojas de Acción Deportiva.
 He also led the combined UNAM selection to a blowout win over the combined Instituto Politécnico Nacional selection in the annual Clásico Poli-Universidad and was named the ONEFA Coach of the Year for the first time.

 In his second season at the helm in 1977, García Miravete decided to contact the University of Tennessee coaching staff due to the fact that their new head coach, Johnny Majors, had led Pittsburgh to a national title the year before.
 He got in touch with Tennessee assistant Joe Avezzano, who knew some Spanish and invited the Cóndores coaching staff to Knoxville, Tennessee, to observe their spring practices.
-The UNAM coaches went back to Tennessee the next two springs as well and returned the favor by twice hosting the Tennessee coaches at their own spring practices in Mexico City.
+The UNAM coaches returned to Tennessee the next two springs and twice hosted the Tennessee coaches at their own spring practices in Mexico City.
 García Miravete and his coaching staff cultivated such a strong relationship with Avezzano that, when he was hired as the Oregon State head coach in 1980, the Cóndores coaches attended spring training in Corvallis, Oregon, that year instead of making a fourth straight trip to Knoxville.
-"They came to work," said Avezzano of García Miravete's staff that spring.
-"They're very organized, very enthusiastic, and a very knowledgeable group of young men.
-Diego is a hell of a coach, and I'll tell you this: we don't know anything about enthusiasm compared to this team."

 García Miravete went on to visit coaches like Don James at Washington, Jackie Sherrill at Texas A&M, Gary Barnett at Colorado, June Jones at SMU, and Lou Holtz at Notre Dame, and credits Avezzano for opening the doors for him.

 "We have millions of people who watch the National Football League.
 People in the metropolis probably know more about the Dallas Cowboys or the Los Angeles Rams than their own Mexican college teams."